chapi192/physSimApplied/README.md

 These files are configured to execute for my PATH.
 You will have to make sure your properties tabs are for your own computer, or just copy and paste the text into same name files.

+skeleton:
+  Basis for most of the files using SFML

 Demo.10.3:
   Simple Kinematics demo where you can click and drag a ball after it falls with initial velocity